 The examination will be conducted by the responsible organizing committee staff.
 The IR for Materials Inspection must also be in attendance.
-The examination will be voluntary but a team representative should attend if the use of items of clothing, materials or equipment should be drawn into question.
-At the OWG and the first WC and IBU Cup event of a season, it is mandatory for all competitors to attend with their rifle and for at least one representative of each team to attend the examination.
-Competitors or teams who are not present at the first WC or IBU Cup must make this inspection prior to their first start of the season.
+The examination is mandatory.
+Competitors or teams who are not present at the first WC or IBU Cup or who have changed their competition equipment or clothing must make this inspection prior to their first start of the season.